andycroll/andycroll.com/_posts/2021/2021-01-11-read-ruby-version-in-your-gemfile.md

 3.0.0
 ```

-This results in an error, as bundler checks the current version of Ruby.
+This results in an error, as bundler checks the current version of Ruby specified in the `Gemfile`.

 ```
 Your Ruby version is 3.0.0, but your Gemfile specified 2.7.2